 Adults do not use most of the nitrogen (in protein) and phosphorus in food (especially dairy products) that they consume.
 As a result, these nutrients are excreted and enter sewage systems.
 Nutrients that are not removed by sewage treatment enters surface water as effluent.
-If people reduced their total protein intake, there would be minor reductions in nitrogen and phosphorus from sewage.
+If people reduced their total protein intake, there would be minor reductions in nitrogen and phosphorus from sewage (Hong et al. 2017).

 Regardless of human diets, no current technology removes all nutrients from waste water effluent.
 Improving sewage treatment is an effective way to remove nitrogen and phosphorous from wastewater entering in lakes and rivers that drain to the Baltic Sea.
 Sewage management practices have improved substantially in the past few decades, but systems and capabilities vary greatly around the region.
 For example, nitrogen removal efficiency in centralised sewage treatment facilities is between 34% (Latvia) and 92% (Denmark).
-Phosphorus removal efficiency is between 63% (Latvia) and 97% (Finland, Germany, and Sweden).
+Phosphorus removal efficiency is between 63% (Latvia) and 97% (Finland, Germany, and Sweden) (Hautakangas et al. 2014).